laqudee/create-vue-monorepo-rs/README.md

-# Use Rust built `create-vue-monorepo` cli
+# `create-vue-monorepo-rs`

-- A tool to quickly build a Vue workspace project managed by pnpm.
+> A tool to quickly build a Vue workspace project managed by pnpm.

-> 使用 Rust 重构`create-vue-monorepo` cli 库，原库是使用 ESM 构建的
+> Refactor the `create-vue-monorepo` CLI library using Rust.
+The original library was built using ESM.

 | 技术栈     | 版本    |
 | :--------- | :------ |